ananmaysharan/ggr472-group-project/README.md

 ## Accessing the Project

-Access the live web map by [clicking here](khttps://ananmaysharan.github.io/ggr472-group-project/).
+Access the live web map by [clicking here](https://ananmaysharan.github.io/ggr472-group-project/).

 ## Interactive Functionality

 - Popups on hover for each of the differing types of Food Establishments, with information about the resource.
-- Sidebar Accordion
--- Geocoder, which is configured to prioritize results from the Toronto area.
+- Geocoder, which is configured to prioritize results from the Toronto area.
--- Checkbox based filters that allows the user to turn various layers on and off.
+- Checkbox based filters that allows the user to turn various layers on and off.
--- CANFED dropdown to show various graduated display layers using Mapbox GL JS interpolated fill-color.
+- CANFED dropdown to show various graduated display layers using Mapbox GL JS interpolated fill-color.
--- Sociodemographic Checkbox that uses use the Turf.js LineString to create 3D peaks of visible minority counts.
+- Sociodemographic Checkbox that uses use the Turf.js LineString to create 3D peaks of visible minority counts.
 Special thanks to [William B. Davis's demonstration](https://willymaps.github.io/turfpeaks/).

 ## Data Sources